purusottam234/Subscription_project_for_nepal/README.md

 ### Features
 * Inbuilt product model for adding product
-* Esewa is already implemented for Payment Purpose
+* Esewa and Khalti are already implemented for Payment Purpose
-* Inbuilt subscription model for adding and manage subscription like trial, weekly, monthly, yearly, non recurance etc
+* Inbuilt subscription model for adding and manage subscription like  weekly, monthly, yearly etc
-* social auth like github, facebook, twitter and google  are already implemented